vikrampawar/book-highlights/pages/reactive-programming-with-rxjava.md

 So, the short answer to what reactive-functional programming is solving is concurrency and parallelism.
 More colloquially, it is solving callback hell, which results from addressing reactive and asynchronous use cases in an imperative way. ([link](https://learning.oreilly.com/library/view/-/9781491931646/ch01.html#b26b32ae-1fa3-4d97-bacd-1ecf2db08c25))

-Reactive-functional programming therefore is an approach to programming—an abstraction on top of imperative systems—that allows us to program asynchronous and event-driven use cases without having to think like the computer itself and imperatively define the complex interactions of state, particularly across thread and network boundaries. ([link](https://learning.oreilly.com/library/view/-/9781491931646/ch01.html#322890d5-ee22-487d-b8fe-d4507626a8a3))
+Reactive-functional programming therefore is an approach to programmingâ€”an abstraction on top of imperative systemsâ€”that allows us to program asynchronous and event-driven use cases without having to think like the computer itself and imperatively define the complex interactions of state, particularly across thread and network boundaries. ([link](https://learning.oreilly.com/library/view/-/9781491931646/ch01.html#322890d5-ee22-487d-b8fe-d4507626a8a3))

+## Introduction

+Note from Tomasz Nurkiewicz
+I first came across RxJava around 2013 while working for a financial institution.
+We were dealing with large streams of market data processed in real-time.
+By then, the data pipeline consisted of Kafka delivering messages, Akka processing trades, Clojure transforming data, and a custom-built language for propagating changes throughout the system.
+RxJava was a very compelling choice because it had a uniform API that worked very well for different sources of data. ([link](https://learning.oreilly.com/library/view/-/9781491931646/preface01.html#7dfc748a-2d1e-4af8-a13e-ebb26ce27504))

 [> Home](../README.md)